kanekoshoyu/exchange-collection/README.md

 | [kelp](https://github.com/stellar-deprecated/kelp)     | yes            | go               | n/a                 |

 They have issues in the below aspects:
-1. **marginal integration effort**: there are many crypto exchanges (N) and programming languages (L).
+1. **integration effort**: there are many crypto exchanges (N) and programming languages (L).
 The effort to convert those written API doc into exchange library is B, then the overall effort is N * L * B.
 2. **document consistecy**: exchanges freqently update API and there is no proper versioning pipeline, causing API doc inconsistency.
 3. **opinionated framework**: cross-exchange libraries often designed as complex framework,and often fails to meet the business needs.
 4. **multi-language support**: generally people prefer python for proof of concept and rust for production. we should use rust as backbone, then provide python support on top, but also provide flexibility for native python vertical integration.

-## proposal
+#### let's automate
-I propose a streamlined integration of exchange API with a new approach, by using machine-readable API documents; OpenAPI for REST and AsyncAPI for WebSocket.
+by gathering OpenAPI / AsyncAPI docuements, we can build a CI pipeline that generate and test versioned clients for different languages solving the above issues.
-1. gather both OpenAPI and AsyncAPI YAML per exchange (with the collective help by freelancers)
+1. crowdsource both OpenAPI / AsyncAPI YAML per exchange.
 2. Set up codegen CI for generating REST/WS clients.
 3. Implement trading traits per generated model.
 I have set up trading traits in [guilder](https://github.com/kanekoshoyu/guilder).
-If you do not like it, feel free to still use the this repo for the OpenAPI / AsyncAPI and its code-gen clients.
+If you do not like it, feel free to still use the this repo for the OpenAPI / AsyncAPI and proprietary clients.

-## structure
+## project structure
 | location                       | feature                                                                             |
 | ------------------------------ | ----------------------------------------------------------------------------------- |
 | [asset](./asset/)              | OpenAPI and AsyncAPI YAML                                                           |